Deploying SecureDrop staging instance on Qubes¶

 When initial configuration is done, run

-qvm-shutdown sd-trusty-base to shut it down.
+qvm-shutdown sd-staging-base to shut it down.

 We’re going configure the VMs to use specific IP addresses, which will make